1.4.19

 Paper backing for foam-core fabric covered panel.

 I do custom framing and have these supplies & tools already on hand.
-The brown paper used for art framing is archival and thicker than most wrapping parcel paper.
-I use acid-free two side tape giving an inch wider all around the panel and will keep the panel in place without damaging the wood.
+The brown paper used for art framing is archival and thicker than most wrapping paper.
+I use acid-free two-sided tape, giving an inch of extra width all around the panel, and it will keep the panel in place without damaging the wood.
 I cut into the glass groove with the razor for a neat edge.

 Ceramic Knobs for cabinet.

 Went to my local store in Porters Lake called Knackered Vintage to Modern Decor shop and picked out these new ceramic knobs.
-I think of knobs like a hat to set off an outfit that adds personal style.
-These knobs are not loud but add spice to the Bali handwoven fabric and handcrafted cabinet.
+I think of knobs like a hat that sets off an outfit, adding personal style.
+These knobs are not loud, but they add a touch of spice to the Bali handwoven fabric and handcrafted cabinet.

-I am pleased with this NEW LOOK which came together easily and very happy to not EVER look at clutter inside the cabinet!
+I am pleased with this NEW LOOK, which came together easily.
+The best part?
+I'm thrilled to not EVER look at clutter inside the cabinet again!
+It's a relief and a motivation to keep my space organized.

 Leftover Bali fabric made into a decorative pillow.